Occupational hazards in dentistry: Noise

-Dentists are often exposed to different noises produced from dental instruments like handpieces, scalers and from the equipment and machines used in the dental clinics.
+Dentists are often exposed to different noises from dental instruments like handpieces and scalers and from the other equipment and machines used in the dental clinics.
 These noises may range from 60 to 99 decibels.
-Exposure to the noise levels between 85 and 90 decibels for a duration of 8 hours or above can be harmful to one's hearing and may be associated with other stress-mediated health outcomes.
-Exposure to high intensity noise may cause Noise-induced hearing loss (NIHL) in dental practitioners.
+In a study conducted in the Dental School of Prince of Prince of Songkla University, noise annoyance in the dental clinic has been reported by 80% of dental students.
+The highest percentage of noise dose exposure is found in clinics for pediatric patients.
+Exposure to noise levels above 85 dB for 8 hours or more can be harmful to one's hearing, and may also be associated with other stress-mediated health outcomes.
+Exposure to high intensity noise may cause noise-induced hearing loss (NIHL) in dental practitioners.
+Threshold shift, the reduction in hearing due to reduced sensitivity level of ears due to noise exposure, occurs due to the use of an ultrasonic scaler, and although this is found to last between 16 hours to almost 2 days, it could cause irreversible damage.

 Sharps injuries

 Due to the nature of their work and the instruments used, both dentists and dental nurses are at great risk of sharps injuries.
-This is a common occurrence in the dental field yet almost entirely preventable with the correct protective equipment and procedures.
+This is a common occurrence in the dental field, yet almost entirely preventable with the correct protective equipment and procedures.
 A sharps injury could be caused during any Exposure Prone Procedure (EPP), where the healthcare worker's gloved hands may be in contact with sharp instruments, needle tips or sharp tissues (e.g. spicules of bone or teeth).
 This may be inside a patient's open body cavity, wound or confined space in which the fingertips may not be completely visible at all times.
-Most dental procedures are EPP's except:
+Most dental procedures are EPPs except: